vibhashan/gen-ai-bootcamp-2025/sentence-constructor/chat-gpt/prompt.md

 - Should only include nouns, verbs, adverbs and adjectives.
 - Do not provide particles, the student needs to figure out the correct particles to use.
 - The words should be in their dictionary form, the student needs to figure out conjugations and tenses.
+- Ensure there are no repeats, eg - if "miru" verb is repeated twice, show it only once.
+- If there is more than one version of a word, show the most commonly used version.

 ## Sentence Structure